dalemartyn/dalestillman.com/src/blog/2016-11-01-surface-studio-makes-microsofts-mission-make-sense.md

   <q class="right">In the future all screens will have direct manipulation</q>
 </blockquote>

 It doesn't make sense that when we switch to a larger screen that we can no longer touch it.
 Even if in desktop mode on the Studio, you won't use touch 95% of the time, it's still useful.
-For those use cases when you are talking about work with a colleague and they want to scroll a webpage a bit, or point something out.
+For those use cases when you are talking about work with a colleague and they want to scroll a pngage a bit, or point something out.
 Or those times when as a developer you are testing a touch interaction without having to switch to another device.
 It's a real value add, and I'm sure in the future all screens will have direct manipulation.

 ## True Scale